 You agree that you will not try to sell, mortgage or otherwise deal in or part with the securities which we hold for you.

-If you have not instructed us about the securities in your eToro account (e.g., to sell the securities) and we are unable to trace you despite having taken reasonable steps to do so we will stop treating your securities as client assets after a prescribed period of time, in accordance with Applicable Law.
+If you have not instructed us about the securities in your etoro account (e.g., to sell the securities) and we are unable to trace you despite having taken reasonable steps to do so we will stop treating your securities as client assets after a prescribed period of time, in accordance with Applicable Law.
 We will try to contact you before we do this.

 Corporate Events